johndoe31415/pyradium/README.md

 ## License
-pybeamer is licensed under the GNU GPL-3.
+pyradium is licensed under the GNU GPL-3.